tahiana1/bettingsite/POPUP_CHANGES_SUMMARY.md

    - Navigate to the Popup Settings page in the admin interface

 3. **Test creating a new popup:**
-   - Fill in the "Create New Popup" form
+   - Fill in the "Create New Popup" form (first card in the grid)
    - Select a display type
+   - Select when to show the popup (before/after login)
    - Set width and height values
    - Add content using the rich text editor
    - Click "Registration"